ionzero/vouchsafe/vouchsafe-specification.md

 The `jti` claim provides a stable, unique reference to a specific token instance.

-For Vouchsafe tokens:

 * **MUST** be a valid UUID (version 4 or 7 recommended)
 * **MUST** use lowercase hexadecimal with hyphens (e.g., `"6fa459ea-ee8a-3ca4-894e-db77e160355e"`)
 * **MUST NOT** collide with other tokens issued by the same `iss`
 * Enables targeted revocation, caching, indexing, and auditability

-For non-Vouchsafe tokens referred to by `sub` in a vouchsafe token:

-* **MUST** exist and have a unique value.
-* **SHOULD** be a UUID to maximize compatibility with Vouchsafe-based trust tooling
-* **MAY** use other unique formats if constrained by the host application

-JWTs that do not have a `jti` field can not be the subject of a vouchsafe token.

 ---